Live, Learn, and Earn at Disney.

 Program Information

-Attend a virtual information session to learn more about this unique opportunity.
+Attend an information session to learn more about this unique opportunity.

 This program is designed for exceptional students who seek careers in the field of international tourism, hospitality management and business.
 It enables participants to study on the UCR campus and participate in field experiences at popular attractions in Southern California prior to an experience on the Disney International Program.
 When complete, move on to Walt Disney World Resort in Orlando, Florida, where you have the opportunity for a paid, work experience in the hospitality field.